-Sour cherry and oat cookies is the first of my experimenting with the sour cherries, to add Persian twist to some of our regular Western recipes.
+Sour cherry and oat cookies is the first of my experimenting with the sour cherries, to add a Persian twist to some of our regular Western recipes.

 This is a variation of “Crinkle Top Raisin Oatmeal Cookies” I replaced the raisins with sour cherries (albaloo) and the result was quite amazing.
 The sour cherry added a tang to the biscuit making it quite delicious.